Dr Helena Bezzina

 I am an artist, art therapist, educator and researcher.
 Based on Awabakal and Worimi country, I draw on my art practice as research in the field of Health and Wellbeing.
 I received a Bachelor of Arts from COFA University of NSW and work with mixed media with a focus on drawing and ink work.

 Working in interpretive programming within museums and galleries for over fifteen years provided me with firsthand experiences of the positive transformative effects of viewing, making, and discussing art.
 This experience, along with working with seniors living with Alzheimer's and youth with mental health issues, has motivated me to focus my current art-led research as an inquiry into the role of museums and galleries as potential sites for mental health and wellbeing.
-My art practice is intuitive, and inquiry based, and I draw on art as an alternate way of knowing, exploring concepts and ideas through mark making.
+The result has been the establishment of the HEAD2ART research project.

 New and Archival Works From the Studio